Trade Guys is a family run home renovation company in Auckland operating since 1999.

-The Auckland home renovation company where your phone calls get returned, project schedules are met, budgets are adhered to and corners don’t get cut.
+The Auckland home renovations company where your phone calls get returned, project schedules are met, budgets are adhered to and corners don’t get cut.

 From getting a new bathroom designed to getting our experienced renovation builder to do a small home renovation, we always ensure it is organised with as little inconvenience to you as possible.

 Our main aim is to keep within budget and timeframe whilst helping you with any choices whilst offering our expertise every step of the way.
-We achieve this by drawing on our years of building experience in Auckland, and collaborating with our team of experienced experts and tradespeople.
+We achieve this by drawing on our years of experience as builders in Auckland, collaborating with our team of experienced experts and tradespeople.

 Trade Guys offers a full Building & Project Management Service to help you with all aspects of the Design and Construction of your Renovation Building work, including helping getting Council Consents!